FinnishCustoms-SuomenTulli/account-register-information-query/index_en.md

 #### <a name="5-1-4"></a> 5.1.4 Safety deposit box query

-In customer category 1 safety deposit box query the response includes the information of the safety deposit box that was the object of the query and information of the legal persons who are own or have access to the safety deposit box during the investigation period.
-Customership information is returned for organisations (but not persons) that are safety deposit box owners or have access to it.
+In customer category 1 safety deposit box query the response includes the information of the safety deposit box that was the object of the query and information of the legal persons who are own or have access right to the safety deposit box during the investigation period.
+Customership information is returned for organisations (but not persons) that are safety deposit box owners or have access right to it.
 Organisation's beneficiary information is not returned.

 *__Table 5.1.4.1:__ Limitations to queries for a safety deposit box.
 This query category contains queries with a safety deposit box's identification*